0xadada/0xadada.github.io/_posts/2018-05-01-against-facebook.md

 board meetings.
 Our experiences are mined, packaged, and sold, and we are not paid a dime.

+> No rest, no meditation, no reflection, no conversation—the senses are continually
+> overloaded with stimuli.
+Man Doesn't learn to question his world anymore; The
+> screen offers him answers already made.
+>
+> Joost Meerloo _Rape of the Mind_

 Instead of blindly activating our social media habit for that quick dopamine fix, consider who actually benefits.
 Are you performing a microwork task for Facebook or Snapchat?
 If so, then why aren't you being paid?